-The Local Technical Assistance Program (LTAP) has a 31-year proven track record as an outreach program for the transportation workforce and has become a trusted resource for local agencies seeking training and technical assistance.
+The Local Technical Assistance Program (LTAP) has a 32-year proven track record as an outreach program for the transportation workforce and has become a trusted resource for local agencies seeking training and technical assistance.

-Montana LTAP's ability to efficiently and effectively transfer technology and information through courses and relationships to our rural and urban partners and customers is its primary measure of success.
-This past year Montana LTAP covered 85 training sessions in presentations attended by 2,539 participants.
-Eighty-five training sessions were held, providing 12,272 hours of training.
+Montana LTAP's ability to efficiently and effectively transfer technology and information through courses and relationships 2015 Montana LTAP Training Opportunities to our rural and urban partners and customers is its primary measure of success.
+This past year Montana LTAP covered 73 training sessions in presentations attended by 3,967 participants.
+With regards to training hours, Montana LTAP providing 281hours of training and 12,940 participant hours of training.